Conversations with Search Engines: SERP-based Conversational Response Generation: Experimental Setup

 \subsection{Datasets and Evaluation Metrics}

-As pointed out in \S\ref{section:SaaC dataset}, \ac{SaaC} contains 80 topics (with 748 queries) from CAsT, which is too small to train neural models in an end-to-end fashion.
+As pointed out in Section~\ref{section:SaaC dataset}, \ac{SaaC} contains 80 topics (with 748 queries) from CAsT, which is too small to train neural models in an end-to-end fashion.
 Hence, we train all the models that we consider on the MS MARCO 2.1 Q\&A + Natural Language Generation training set (MS MARCO train)~\cite{DBLP:conf/nips/NguyenRSGTMD16}.
 Although this is a single-turn dataset and the queries and responses are less conversational than in the \ac{SaaC} dataset (see Table~\ref{t02-2}), it does have passage relevance labels and human written answers, which is sufficient as a training set.
 MS MARCO is the sole dataset with real queries from search engines and human written answers.
-We only keep data samples where the ``wellFormedAnswers'' field is not empty.
-This ensures that these well-formed answers are true natural language answers and not just span selections.\footnote{\url{https://github.com/microsoft/MSMARCO-Question-Answering}} We randomly split the original development set into two sets with roughly equal size, one as our development set (MS MARCO dev) and the other as our test set (MS MARCO test).
-The sizes of the MS MARCO train, MS MARCO dev, MS MARCO test, and \ac{SaaC} test are 524,105, 32,345, 32,225, and 1,008, respectively.
+There are two types of answer in the MS MARCO dataset: QA style (corresponding to the ``answers'' field in the dataset) and NLG style (corresponding to the ``wellFormedAnswers'' field in the dataset).
+The QA style answers are not always in natural language, according to the official description.\footnote{\url{https://github.com/microsoft/MSMARCO-Question-Answering}} The NLG style answers were generated by rewriting the QA style answers to make sure that: \begin{enumerate*} \item each NLG style answer includes proper grammar to make it a full sentence; \item the NLG style answers make sense without the context of either the query or the passage; and \item the NLG style answers have a high overlap with exact portions in one of the context passages. \end{enumerate*} This ensures that NLG style answers are true natural language and not just selected spans.
+In this work, we focus on generating natural language responses, so we only keep data samples where the ``wellFormedAnswers'' field is not empty.
+We randomly split the original development set into two sets with roughly equal size, one as our development set (MS MARCO dev) and the other as our test set (MS MARCO test).
+The sizes of the MS MARCO train, MS MARCO dev, MS MARCO test, and \ac{SaaC} test are 524,105, 32,345, 32,225, and 1,008,\footnote{Some queries have more than one relevant passage.
+We construct a test sample for each relevant passage.} respectively.
+Although there are other multi-turn conversational datasets, e.g., those shown in Table~\ref{t02-1}, we do not report results on them as they are not for the search scenario.

 We use BLEU (up to 4-grams using uniform weights), and ROUGE-1, ROUGE-2, and ROUGE-L to evaluate the response generation performance, which are commonly used in natural language generation tasks, e.g., \ac{QA}, \ac{MRC}~\citep{kocisky-etal-2018-narrativeqa,nishida-etal-2019-multi}.
 We also report MAP, Recall@5 and NDCG for passage ranking performance.